aplpy/aplpy.github.com/documentation/_sources/quick_reference.txt

 where ``x_world``, ``y_world``, ``radius``, ``width``, and ``height`` should be 1D arrays specified in degrees.

+It is also possible to plot lines and polygons using

+    fig.show_lines(line_list)
+    fig.show_polygons(polygon_list)

+For these methods, `line_list` and `polygon_list` should be lists of 2xN Numpy arrays describing the coordinates of the vertices in degrees.

 DS9 region files can be overlaid with::

     fig.show_regions('myregions.reg')